Communication can be classified into the following types:-

 2. Horizontal communication

-Formal communication can also flow horizontally across the organization.
-Horizontal communication occurs between two parts of the organization at the same level.
-Communication which takes place between or among different line managers.
+Horizontal communication refers to the flow of information among the departments or people of the same level in an organization.
 Horizontal communication helps to maintain mutual understanding, co-operation and co-ordination among the same level of employees.
+The two departments may be under the same superior or may have different heads.
 For example, communication among finance manager, account manager, production manager and marketing manager is horizontal communication.

 3. Diagonal communication

 Communication that crosses work areas and organizational level is known as diagonal communication.
-Under this, communication, any employee can communicate to any other employees without considering the hierarchy or level of employees.
+Under this communication, any employee can communicate to any other employees without considering the hierarchy or level of employees.
 This communication crosses the formal network of communication and a chain of command.
-Diagonal communication is especially used by the expert group to communicate expert ideas to the different level of employees.

 Informal communication is about using channels that are in contrast with formal communication channels.
-It’s just a casual talk.
-It is established for societal affiliations of members in an organization.
-It refers face-to-face discussions.
-It happens among friends and family.
+It is a casual form of information sharing typically used in personal conversation with family and friends.
 The use of slang words, foul language is not restricted to informal communication.
-Usually, informal communication is done orally and using gestures.
+Usually. informal communication is done orally and using gestures.

 Verbal Communication is divided into: